PhilterPaper/Perl-PDF-Builder/README.md

 PDF::Builder is Open Source software, built upon the efforts not only of the current maintainer, but also of many people before me.
-Therefore, it's perfectly fair to make use of the algorithms and even code (within the terms of the Art progresses!
+Therefore, it's perfectly fair to make use of the algorithms and even code (within the terms of the LICENSE).
+That's exactly how the State of the
+Art progresses!
 Just please be considerate and acknowledge the work of others that you are building on, as well as pointing back to this package.
 Drop us a note with news of your project (if based on the code and algorithms in